Straight to the Point

 No Vacuum Sealer?
 Use Water Displacement to Seal Your Food in Zipper-Top Bags

 Having an easy way to remove air from plastic bags can be handy for all sorts of applications, from marinating meat more effectively to preventing freezer burn and, of course, cooking things sous vide.
-Vacuum sealers are designed to do this, but good ones can be prohibitively expensive, and there's a quick, easy, inexpensive option, called the water displacement method, that requires nothing more than a zipper-lock freezer bag and a tub or pot of water.
+Vacuum sealers are designed to do this, but good ones cost money, and there's a quick, easy, inexpensive option, called the water displacement method, that requires nothing more than a zipper-lock freezer bag and a tub or pot of water.

 To do it, start by placing your food inside a zipper-lock bag, then seal the bag, leaving just the last inch or so of the seal open.
 Next, lower the bag into a pot or tub of water.
 As the bag gets lowered, water pressure will push air out of the bag through the small opening you've left.
 Just before the bag is completely submerged, seal off that opening and pull the whole bag out of the tub.